Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.7.0 Nuclear Option

+This release fulfills my initial vision for the mod; an airship with electric motors and a nuclear reactor for flying on other planets!
+It also makes it possible to create really big airships with huge hangar bays.

+NOTE: The Cyclone no longer requires Firespitter.
+You will find two versions of it in the catalog.
+One is marked (DEPRECATED).
+BE SURE TO UPDATE YOUR VAB/SPH CRAFT WITH THE NEW VERSION!
+It's the one without (DEPRECATED) in its title.
+Next release the (DEPRECATED) Cyclone won't be available in the catalog, but won't break any craft in the field.

+New Parts
+- Half-Side Flight Deck: one side is omitted to enable the creation of large hangar decks.
+- Half-Side Aircraft Elevator: one side is omitted to enable the creation of large hangar decks.
+- Top-Side Flight Deck: both sides are omitted to enable the creation of large hangar decks.
+- GTG-250-H: This part is a gas turbine generator that produces up to 250 EC/sec.
+Its output is controlled by the throttle setting.
+If the Buffalo mod is installed, then this part is automatically deprecated and unavailable to new vessels; there is an equivalent in the Buffalo mod.
+- Nuclear Gyro Ring: Combine the current gyro ring with a nuclear reactor capable of generating 1000 EC/sec, and you have the nuclear gyro ring.
+Just watch out for the sticker shock.
+- WB-50 "Jet Stream" Electric Prop: This Size 2 (2.5m) stack-mounted electric propeller produces huge amounts of thrust- and needs huge amounts of ElectricCharge as well.
+- WB-25 "Twister" Electric Prop: This is a smaller Size 1 (1.25m) stack-mounted electric propeller.

+Bug Fixes & Enhancements
+- The HL10 Side Elevator has new mesh options: Twin Elevator Railings, Left Rail, and Right Rail.
+For these options, the back wall of the elevator is omitted; great for making large hangars.
+- Increased power output on the Gyro Ring.
+- The Cyclone no longer depends upon Firespitter.
+NOTE: the Firespitter version of the Cyclone is still included, but only if you have Firespitter installed.
+It is marked (DEPRECATED).
+BE SURE TO REBUILD YOUR VAB/SPH CRAFT WITH THE NEW VERSION!
+- Fixed issues with forward/reverse thrust on the ducted fan.
+- Fixed issues with the HL-10 Gyro Ring not producing ElectricCharge.

+2.6.1
+- Recompiled Kerbal Actuators.

+2.6.0
+- Recompiled plugin for KSP 1.3.
+- Increased KIS storage in the airship hulls.
+- You can convert Equipment into MaterialKits in the Workshop.
+- The WB-22 "Typhoon" can be upgraded to increase thrust.
+- The GTG-125 Gas Turbine Generator can be upgraded to increase ElectricCharge output.
+- Updated Snacks support.

+2.5.0

+New Part
+Cargo Gondola Type 2: This gondola component has gull-wing doors instead of slide-out doors, and it lacks a cargo ramp.

+Bug Fixes & Enhancements
+- Gondola Storage Units can now participate in Pathfinder's resource distribution.
+- Fixed Crash To Desktop issues experienced at startup that are associated with Kerbal Actuators.
+- Revised Kerbal Actuators GUI.

+2.4.2
+- Gondola Storage Units now all have both internal and external KIS inventory access.
+- The GondoLab and GondoHab now have 800-liters of KIS storage regardless of configuration.
+- Removed experimental WBINodeStripper; it was causing KAS issues.
+- Recompiled Kerbal Actuators.

+2.4.1
+- Minor update to consolidate RPM/ASET ModuleManager patches into one file.
+- VTOL Manager has improved hover management during low framerate conditions.
+- Fix for IVA screens not remembering what image they were displaying.
+- GondoLab has all of its templates again.

 2.4.0
 New Parts
 - GondoBalcony: This part is handy for preventing kerbals from opening the door on Bison office buildings, stepping outside, and experiencing a sudden stop at the end.
 You can toggle the central railing to extend the balcony.